docutils/docutils/sandbox/cliechti/aafigure/README.txt

 - Group shapes that belong to an object, so that it's easier to import and change the graphics in a vector drawing program.

+- Path optimizer, it happens that many small lines are output where a long line could be used.

 License